ovsiannykov/callbell-mobile-assignment/README.md

 1. **Conversations List Screen** (`/`)

    - Display a list of conversations fetched from the Callbell API
-   - Each conversation should display the contact name, a contact picture and the last message received
+   - Each conversation should display the contact name, a contact picture
    - Each conversation should be clickable
    - Should navigate to the chat screen when a conversation is selected